 Lutheran Faith

-Ascension Lutheran Church is a congregation of the ELCA (Evangelical Lutheran Church in America), the largest Lutheran denomination in the United States.
-The following is an excerpt from an article entitled, “What do Lutherans Believe?”
+Ascension Lutheran Church is a congregation of the Evangelical Lutheran Church in America (ELCA), the largest Lutheran denomination in the United States.
+The following is based on an article entitled, “What do Lutherans Believe?”
 For additional information, visit ELCA Teaching.

 Lutherans are Christians who accept the teachings of Martin Luther (1483 – 1546).
 Luther was a German theologian who realized that there were significant differences between what he read in the Bible and the practices of the Roman Catholic church at that time.
 On October 31, 1517, he posted a challenge on the door of Wittenberg University, titled “95 Theses” (to debate 95 theological issues).
 His hope was that the church would reform its practice and preaching to be more consistent with the Word of God as contained in the Bible.